arthurk/turtlecoin-python/README.md

 TODO:

+- Figure out how to pass extra and unlockTime to sendTransaction
+- Creating address from a spend key doesnt work
-- Creating/sending delayed transactions
+- Implement creating/sending delayed transactions
-- Fusion transactions
+- Implement Fusion transactions

 Quickstart
 ----------